wushenrong/wushenrong.github.io/collections/_posts/2025-01-05-new-year-new-site.md

 ---
-title: New Year New Site
+title: New Year, New Site
 description: >-
     How to create an accessible Jekyll site with the default Minima theme for the new year